unoplatform/uno/doc/blog/201809-UnoUnderTheHoodDependencyObjectGeneration.md

 There are non-view framework types, too, which inherit from `DependencyObject`, like `Transforms` and `Brushes`.

 We face a weaker form of this problem - wanting to have two base types - in other cases is well.
 In a few places in the framework we inherit from a more derived native view type.
 For example, `ScrollContentPresenter` inherits from the native scroll view on Android and iOS.
 But we also want `ScrollContentPresenter` to expose the methods and properties of `FrameworkElement`.

+We successfully addressed both of these problems by using code generation to implement mixins in C#.

-## Mixing it up
+## Mixing things up
 Most statically-typed languages don't permit multiple base classes on account of the added complexity it brings (the 'diamond problem').
 (C++ is a notable exception.)
 In dynamically-typed languages though it's quite common to bolt on extra functionality to a class in a reusable way with [mixins](https://en.wikipedia.org/wiki/Mixin).

 C#, as a statically-typed language, doesn't support mixins as a first-class language feature.
 Code generation allows us to simulate it, though.
 Uno  uses code generation to add mixins in (at least) two different ways.